paullepoulpe/master-thesis/src/07_Tools.md

 When working with program transformations, this can become a real challenge.
 The substitutions and transformations are not apparent when inspecting the list of statements composing the IR.

+## Existing Debug Methods Fall Short
+There are several techniques that can be used to examine why a program is misbehaving.

+We call the first approach the "logpocalypse" technique.
+This method consists of inserting additional code to the program that will print out the state we are interested in examining through the execution of the program.
+This has several drawbacks however: the first one is that we incur a compilation overhead every time we want to inspect a different part of the state; another one is that some classes of bugs such as heisenbugs [^4] can be significantly harder to study with this approach.

+A more powerful approach to tackle software bugs is by using a debugger.
+A debugger allows us to interrupt the program at the moment when a symptom occurs, and examine the program's internal state (local variables, call trace) that causes the symptom to occur.

+Both methods have their advantages [@debug].
+However, the logging method is significantly easier to implement without the support of a specialized tool.
+Furthermore, because of the structure of the LMS framework, we found it is in practice quite difficult to extract useful information about the structure of the program being staged.
+The abstractions used by LMS itself to represent the IR and the relationship between symbols and definitions get in the way of the debugger.
+A general purpose debugger is therefore not practical when it comes to LMS.

 In the following sections, we present the tools that we created over the course of this project to address the issues presented above.

 ## `lms-debugger`

 **[RUBEN] le debugging c'est moins clair ça manque d'exemple de real case debugging.**

-As a solution to our first problem, we propose a context-aware debugger for LMS[^5].
+The first tool we present is a context-aware debugger for LMS[^5].
 Using the general purpose `scala-debugger` project[^6] to provide basic debugging capabilities, we extend it with utilities that can understand the semantics of LMS's data structures.
 We add some capabilities that allow us to locally reify values from the target process.

 The most basic feature the tool provides is, like any other debugger, the ability to stop the target code at any point.